imacrayon/alpine-ajax/docs/reference.md

 ## Events

-You can listen for events to perform additional actions during the life cycle of an AJAX request:
+You can listen for events to perform additional actions during the lifecycle of an AJAX request:

 <div class="table">
 <table>